Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 </sample-data>

 Your task is to write a program that first prompts the user for the name of the file they want to read.
-The program then prints the content of the file in the following way (we're assuming below that the output is from the above-mentioned file):
+The program then prints the content of the file in the following way (we're assuming that the output is from the above-mentioned file):

 <sample-output>